 Office Location: SEC-139

-Nohemy Chavez serves Mission College students in the Counseling Center.
+Nohemy Chavez serves Mission College students in the Counseling Center and Puente program.
 She is bilingual in Spanish and English.
 Motivated by parents who taught me the importance of exceptional hard work and helping others.
 I am passionate about helping students who face obstacles due to systemic racism and unjust structures and believes in Black Lives Matter.